-During April 2025, Alex Zhang focused on enhancing the reliability of the CovertLab/vEcoli repository by addressing a critical bug in the metabolism-redux-classic simulation workflow.
+During April 2025, Alex Zhang focused on enhancing data reliability for the CovertLab/vEcoli repository by addressing a critical bug in the metabolism-redux-classic simulation workflow.
 He identified and corrected an issue with data type initialization for the charged tRNA counts array, which previously prevented simulation results from being exported in parquet format.
-Using Python and leveraging his skills in bug fixing and data handling, Alex’s work ensured proper unit management and enabled seamless data persistence.
-This targeted fix improved the reproducibility and downstream analysis of simulation experiments, reflecting a deep understanding of simulation workflows and robust data management practices.
+Using Python and leveraging skills in bug fixing and data handling, Alex’s work ensured proper unit management and enabled reproducible, long-running experiments.
+Although no new features were introduced, his targeted fix improved data persistence and downstream analytics, reflecting a deep understanding of simulation infrastructure and robust engineering practices.

 April 2025 (CovertLab/vEcoli): Focused on reliability and data persistence for metabolism-redux-classic simulations.
 Delivered a critical bug fix enabling parquet export of simulation results, improving reproducibility and downstream analytics.
 No new features rolled out this month; primary impact is stabilizing long-running experiments and safeguarding data integrity.